Agency worker accident at work claims – Can I Claim Compensation?

 This link from Citizens Advice provides information on agency worker rights.
 This includes employment rights and details on pay in between employment.

-If you have had a work accident and as a result you have a injury and want to know your legal rights contact us today for free legal advice.
+If you have had a work accident and as a result, you have an injury and want to know your legal rights contact us today for free legal advice.